 - La Fuente.
 An area i am very fond of, with a great spread of grades for all.
 It is home to one of my favourite problems in Albarracin, El Orgasmo 7a+, and not just because of it’s name!
 Typical of the area, a big roof leads into a cruxy slopey topout.
 With a fairly short walk in, this area is well worth more than a couple of sessions.

 - Peninsula.
-One of the sectors afflicted by the seasonal access and consequently not an area that i am very familiar with although i did go on that first trip many years ago.
-Bloc 23 adorned the cover of the E-Bloc guide, sat atop a cliff top with a stunning vista and it also featured in Dosage IV so it certainly has something going for it!
-Sadly, i can remember no stand out problems, possibly due to a fading memory more than the quality of the climbs.
+THIS AREA IS NOW PERMANENTLY CLOSED.
+I did go on that first trip many years ago where Bloc 23 adorned the cover of the E-Bloc guide, sat atop a cliff top with a stunning vista and it also featured in Dosage IV so it certainly has something going for it!
+From what i remember, you’re not missing out on much and please do not climb here.

 - Techos.
 As alluded to above, this is the Spanish word for “roof” and that alone should give an insight into what to expect here.
 El Chimpance 6b and Gorillaz 7a would be two to check out, albeit with a slightly high topout, and the adjoining boulder housing Quebrantamentes 6c+ among others would make the wander worthwhile.
 That is not to say this is a spot to avoid if you’re looking for climbs less strenuous as there is plenty of variety here too.

 - Food.
 As already mentioned, there are a few to keep you going, all located on the road to the campsite and the boulders.
 After you cross the bridge, you’ll go through a narrow gap in the road and immediately on your right is the Supermarkedo.
-Opposite is the butchers and the bakers and a little further down on the left is another, smaller supermarkedo selling local produce.
+Opposite is the butchers and the bakers (a bit harder to find) and a little further down on the left is delicatessen selling local produce.
 All are more than adequate to supply you for your stay although bear in mind, they are not used to large numbers of tourists coming in and buying all the pastries first thing in the morning…

 - Accommodation – Campsites.
 An obvious site exists just outside the village, past the turning up to the boulders.
 I implore all do not camp in the car park as this has almost jeopordised access to the entire area in recent years.
 The campsite is good, clean and has excellent facilities, including bungalows for those not wanting to drag tents and stoves through airports.

 - Accommodation – Hotels.
 Plenty.
 As mentioned in the paragraph above, the campsite has bungalows that i am assured are top quality but with a little online savvy, you’ll easily find plenty more available places to stay.
-The five of us on the second trip stayed in an apartment near the site but there are plenty of options to suit most budgets.
+The five of us on the second trip stayed in an apartment near the site and in 2020, AirBnB proved my friend when i stayed in the Don Pepo guesthouse fifteen minutes out of town in Torres de Albarracin, which is well worth checking out, especially with a group of you.

 Relevant blog posts: here (if you’re that bored or psyched).